Rechargeable Hearing Aids

 Hansaton have very little representation in the UK (Puretone Ltd being the UK distributor) and with talks of a Hansaton takeover we are unsure of their current position – we do not feel it is worth investing in such products for now.
 There are no other in-ear rechargeable options currently available.

 Below we take a look at the latest behind-ear rechargeable hearing aids that can help you.

 Please watch the video…

-Siemens Hearing were the first company to introduce rechargeable hearing aids.
-Siemens hearing aids, now branded Signia under the Sivantos Group ownership, introduced lithium-ion rechargeable battery technology in 2017 with the Signia Cellion hearing aids.
-The Cellion has ow been replaced by the Signia Pure Charge & Go, and Signia have introduced the amazingly thin and stylish Signia Styletto rechargeable hearing aid.
+Signia (formerly Siemens Hearing) introduced lithium-ion rechargeable battery technology in 2017 with the Signia Cellion hearing aids.
+The Cellion has now been replaced by the Signia Pure Charge & Go, and Signia have now introduced the amazingly thin and stylish Signia Styletto rechargeable hearing aid.